Community Language Learning

 History

-1961 — Curran’s Counseling-Learning book.
-Charles Curran published Counseling Skills Applied to Learning, applying his research on therapeutic counseling dynamics to educational contexts including language learning.
+• 1961 — Curran’s counseling-learning framework.
+Counseling Skills Applied to Learning applies therapeutic counseling dynamics to educational contexts including language learning.

-1972–1976 — CLL develops.
-Curran developed the method through experimental classrooms and published Counseling-Learning: A Whole-Person Model for Education (1972) and Counseling-Learning in Second Languages (1976), which remains the primary methodological text.
+• 1972–76 — CLL develops.
+Counseling-Learning: A Whole-Person Model for Education (1972) and Counseling-Learning in Second Languages (1976) — the primary methodological texts — formalize the method.

-Late 1970s–1980s — Peak influence.
-CLL attracted significant interest among alternative method advocates and influenced the humanistic language teaching movement.
-Research articles appeared in TESOL Quarterly and Language Learning.
+• Late 1970s–80s — Peak influence.
+CLL attracts significant interest in alternative method circles and influences the humanistic language teaching movement.

-1980s–present — Decline as standalone method, lasting influence on affect research.
-CLL as a classroom method declined with the rise of Communicative Language Teaching, but its research legacy persists: attention to language anxiety, affective variables, and learner agency became mainstream concerns in SLA precisely because of the humanistic tradition CLL represented.
+• 1980s–present — Decline as standalone method, lasting influence.
+CLL as a classroom method declines with the rise of CLT, but attention to language anxiety, affective variables, and learner agency becomes mainstream SLA concerns.
 Krashen’s Affective Filter Hypothesis is the most direct SLA-theoretical descendant.

 Common Misconceptions